Financial highlights and outlook

 The, in some cases, very sharp rise in commodity prices as a result of the war had a very positive effect on operating profit in the first quarter of 2022 in particular, owing to the valuation effects of existing hedging transactions, though this was pared back significantly from the second quarter.
 However, commodity prices remained highly volatile in the further course of the year.
 Furthermore, energy prices increased sharply in the year under review, primarily due to the threat of shortages.
 The effects were successfully constrained thanks to a partial switch from gas to oil as an energy source and the stockpiling of oil to stave off a possible shortage, as well as to intensive energy saving measures in the plants.

 A further challenge was posed by inflation, which started to increase rapidly mid-way through 2022, especially in the eurozone and the USA.
 This led to interest rate rises on the capital markets and a significant decline in growth predictions or even fears of recession in the affected regions, which is expected to have an impact on the 2023 fiscal year.
 Currency markets fluctuated sharply in this context, too.
 Furthermore, the slowdown in growth in the Chinese economy had a negative impact on the global economic outlook.
 Increasingly protectionist tendencies such as in the USA, for example, as well as trade restrictions and other geopolitical tensions did not yet have any financial impact on the 2022 fiscal year, however.
-The Brand Group Premium monitors these risks intensively within its risk management system and in the crisis teams.
+The Brand Group Progressive monitors these risks intensively within its risk management system and in the crisis teams.

 In addition to the instruments described, the efficiency measures undertaken in recent years, such as the Audi.
-Zukunft initiative, the Audi transformation plan and other fixed-cost programs of the brands, have resulted in a much more resilient positioning of the Brand Group Premium.
+Zukunft initiative, the Audi transformation plan and other fixed-cost programs of the brands, have resulted in a much more resilient positioning of the Brand Group Progressive.
 It was possible to reduce fixed costs significantly and, among other things, the break-even point is being reached a lot earlier than in the past.
-This was also one of the reasons why the Brand Group Premium recorded such an exceptionally good fiscal year from a financial perspective, despite significant challenges.
+This was also one of the reasons why the Brand Group Progressive recorded such an exceptionally good fiscal year from a financial perspective, despite significant challenges.

 EU taxonomy